-With its soaring spaces, bathed in natural light, Singapore’s Changi International Airport forms a spectacular airport gateway.
-The airport is the travel hub of Singapore airlines with lounges that rank among the world’s most luxurious and exclusive.
+With its soaring spaces bathed in natural light, Singapore’s Changi International Airport forms a spectacular airport gateway.
+The airport is the travel hub of Singapore airlines, with lounges that rank among the world’s most luxurious and exclusive.
 There is also an excellent British Airways Concorde Bar lounge which is worth a try if you can get access.
-When it’s your first time in the airport, it might be quite difficult to find out where all the lounges are located and which one is best, so we have reviewed these and outline what is better where.
+When it’s your first time in the airport, it might be quite difficult to find out where all the lounges are located and which one is best, so we have reviewed these and outlined what is better where.

 Get Free Benefits At Luxury Hotels

 Wherever you fly, if you want to book a hotel, use our luxury travel concierge.
 We offer free upgrades, free breakfasts, free hotel credit, and VIP gifts at major luxury hotel brands like Four Seasons, Belmond, Ritz-Carlton, InterContinental and more.